Tinbeh97/MovieGenre/README.md

 ## Acknowledgments

-LMTD9 data and codes to derive testing, training, and validation is used from https://github.com/jwehrmann/lmtd/tree/master/lmtd9.
+LMTD9 data and codes to derive testing, training, and validation data is used from https://github.com/jwehrmann/lmtd/tree/master/lmtd9.